PicciMario/MegaVideo-link-cleaner/README.md

 If called with no options it prints just the links found (so this tool can be used from another script).
 Use -d or -v for a more exhaustive output.
+You can also pass with the option -f a local file containg a list of MegaVideo URLS to check.

-Usage: mvregen.py [-u megavideourl | -c megavideocode]
+Usage: mvregen.py [-u megavideourl | -c megavideocode | -f inputfile]

 Other options: